Summer Camp 2021

 • Camp staff and children will be asked to follow NJ DOH and ACA health & safety protocols during the camp day

-Face coverings are required for staff and children when not with their assigned group and when physical distancing is difficult.
+• Face Coverings: Face coverings are required for staff and children when not with their assigned group, when physical distancing is difficult, and when indoors.

 • Hand sanitizer as campers arrive

 • Nightly deep cleaning by contracted cleaning company